gabriel-richardson/NSGA-Smash-AI/README.md

 ## Defense
 ![](defense.gif)

 Our most defensive agents do not exhibit complex defensive strategies like running away and shielding.
 Instead, the strategy consists of rolling behind the opponent and approaching with a safe attacking option.
-This results in a fighting style that both deals and receives a low amount of damage.
+This results in a fighting style that both deals and receives low amounts of damage.

 ## Hybrid
 ![](hybrid.gif)